czcorpus/xmlanntools/README.md

 By default, the text extraction is purely mechanical: everything between `<` and `>` is separated into the mark-up description and all the rest is extracted into the plain text file, including all whitespace, linebreaks between the elements, aso.
 However, in many cases, a *context aware extraction* is more desirable:

-- the XML source may conatain metadata in the form of text contents, which are not meant to be analyzed (e.g. TEI header)
+- the XML source may contain metadata in the form of text contents, which are not meant to be analyzed (e.g. TEI header)
 - the source may contain other elements or text fragments that should not be analyzed (with the same analyzer) as the rest of the text (e.g. TEI `<foreign>` elements)
 - the tagger should not try to create spans (sentences or even tokens) crossing boundaries of some basic text units (usually paragraphs); in the XML format, these text units are delimited by XML tags, but those are removed by the extraction of plain text contents; taggers usually respect line breaks as hard text element boundaries which should not be crossed under any circumstances (or they can be forced to respect them), but the XML may not necessarily always contain line breaks between the text elements, so that any separation of the text elements disappears when the XML tags are removed (e.g. an XML fragment such as `<p>First paragraph.</p><p>Second paragraph.</p>` would result into plain text contents in the form: `First paragraph.Second paragraph.`)